calvinrzachman/chain-of-thought/proof-of-work/README.md

 { INSERT DEFINITION OF PROOF OF WORK - Consolidated from section above }

-Proof of Work
-- What
-- Why
-  - enables consensus
-  - state preservation/ossification - brings finality to
-  how do you know you dont need to start over?
-You don't need to go back and learn how to add because you remember!
-How do we know the work we did yesterday remains
-- How
-  - rate limits acceptance of new information
-  - ties digital to physical.
-What does this actually mean at its core?
-  -
-- Who
-  - list builders for list validators
-- When
- - 24/7

 ***Proof of Work imposes a cost to changing the system state and provides a way to efficiently (constant time – does not depend on the size of the cost proved) prove that cost has been paid.
 By requiring that nodes build on the chain of messages with the most Proof of Work (the highest energy chain) we ensure that nodes only build/work for the chain which represents the energy of the largest network.